kensanata/phoebe/README.md

       https://alexschroeder.ch/cgit/gemini-wiki/plain/gemini-wiki.pl?h=main

 Since Gemini traffic is encrypted, we need to generate a certificate and a key.
 These are both stored in PEM files.
-To create these files, use the following:
+To create your own copies of these files (and you should!), use the following:

     openssl req -new -x509 -nodes -out cert.pem -keyout key.pem